mfsjr/manifold-dx/README.md

         - `actions.push( bowlingMapper.createPropertyMappingAction(this, 'scores', this.calcAverage.bind(this)) );`
      5. **postProcessor** - optionally execute code after state has updated, but immediately before component renders invoked (which are async)
         - See the logging example below
-     6. **render** - invoked by manifold-dx, all containers mapped to the changed state will be rendered
+     6. **render** - invoked for you by manifold-dx when app state changes, all containers mapped to the changed state will be rendered
-        - multiple state changes are deduped so only one render will be invoked per container component (although React may re-render repeatedly)
+        - multiple state changes are de-duped so only there's only one render per container component (although React may re-render repeatedly)

 - **ActionLoggingObject** interface to log actions before they change anything (or after)